-In accordance with section 135 read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("the Rules") the Company was required to spend 2% of Average Net Profit of last three years as CSR expenditure i.e. Rs.
-13,43,742 in financial year 2018-19.

-However, the Company was actively looking for reliable CSR implementation partners to maximize the impact of CSR expenditure to have positive impact on Society and hence, decided to carry forward unspent amount to next year and undertake the required CSR expenditure in due course of time.
+In accordance with section 135 read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("the Rules") the Company was required to spend ₹ 13,43,742 in financial year 2018-19.
+However, the Company was actively looking for reliable CSR implementation partners to maximize the impact of CSR expenditure to have positive impact on Society and hence, decided to carry forward unspent amount to financial year 2019-20.